sarelh-hub/dsti-mlops-2025-spring/10.deployment/lab.md

 ## Create Docker image

-19. Check out the examples of the Dockerfiles from yesterday and create one to containerize your model. **Hint**: Instead of CMD, you will use `ENTRYPOINT ["gunicorn", "--bind=0.0.0.0:9696", "main:app"]` to start the app in the container.
+19. Check out the examples of the Dockerfiles and create one to containerize your model. **Hint**: Instead of CMD, you will use `ENTRYPOINT ["gunicorn", "--bind=0.0.0.0:9696", "main:app"]` to start the app in the container.

 20. Build the image and name it `wine-app`.